 Select Page

 Numerous countries, including Australia, Canada, Denmark, Ireland, Netherlands, New Zealand, Norway, Sweden, UK and US have been developing the approach for several years with some countries taking a very different interpretation.
-In 2018, a European research project was established to develop greater understanding on the area and brought together the above-mentioned countries to develop an international network of collaboration and development.
+In 2018, a European network was established to develop greater understanding on the area and brought together the above-mentioned countries to develop an international network of collaboration and development.
 The group representing academics and clinicians have met on seminars in Sweden, Norway and Denmark.
 Currently we meet on a regular basis on webinars.

 The purpose of the network is to: